rileyle/UCGretina/README.md

     /BeamOut/LevelDataFile <filename>

-> The level data file describes the discrete transitions of the
+> The level data file describes the discrete levels and transitions
-> outgoing (beam-like or target-like) reaction product.
-Each line
+> of the outgoing (beam-like or target-like) reaction product.
-> describes a single transition, including the energy,
-> angular momentum, and half-life of the level de-excited, and the
-> energy, angular momentum and parity change, internal conversion
-> coefficients, and gamma-ray angular distribution coefficients of the
-> transition.
-The file format is based on that of the
+> The file format is based on that of the
 > PhotonEvaporationX.X data files (described in detail in the file
-> $G4LEVELGAMMADATA/README-LevelGammaData) with three gamma-ray angular
-> distribution coefficients appended to each line.
+> $G4LEVELGAMMADATA/README-LevelGammaData).
 >
 > _Note: If the mass number of the outgoing nucleus lies outside of
 > the A range specified in NuclearLevelData.cc by the AMIN[] and